 After surgery, you may have pain and discomfort in your vulva for several days.
 It may be uncomfortable to sit for long periods of time.
 You may also have pain if your urine comes into contact with your wound.

 Your doctor may have put a small rubber tube, called a catheter, in the cut (incision).
 The catheter keeps the area open so fluid can drain out of it.
 Your doctor will likely remove the catheter in about 4 weeks.
 But the catheter may fall out on its own during the first 2 weeks.
 If not, your doctor will remove it after several weeks.

-You can expect to feel better and stronger each day, although you may get tired quickly and need pain medicine for a week or two.
+You can expect to feel better and stronger each day.
+But you may get tired quickly and need pain medicine for a week or two.
 You may need about 2 to 4 weeks to fully recover.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.